01. The Philosophy

 Inner Ring: Metric Hours (0-10).

-Solar Markers: Approximate Sunrise/Sunset based on season.
+Solar Markers: Approximate Sunrise/Sunset based on season (calibrated for mid-latitude observers; actual times vary by location).

 -